flutter/website/src/brand.md

 ## General Rules That Govern the Use of the Flutter Trademarks

-You are free to use the Flutter trademarks: (i) in connection with your download and use of the Flutter mobile app SDK to build and develop mobile apps, (ii) in training materials (e.g., video tutorials, online publications, etc.) that provide instructions or tips regarding how to use the Flutter mobile app SDK to build and develop mobile apps, and (iii) to show your support for the use of the Flutter mobile app SDK by members of the developer community.
+You are free to use the Flutter trademarks: (i) in connection with your download and use of the Flutter SDK to build and develop apps, (ii) in training materials (e.g., video tutorials, online publications, etc.) that provide instructions or tips regarding how to use the Flutter app SDK to build and develop apps, and (iii) to show your support for the use of the Flutter SDK by members of the developer community.

-These guidelines do not restrict your right to use the "Flutter" name in connection with descriptions of the Flutter mobile app SDK that would be considered "fair use."
-For example, you may use the "Flutter" name to make truthful factual statements (e.g., "built with the Flutter mobile app SDK") or to accurately describe a feature of the Flutter mobile app SDK.
+These guidelines do not restrict your right to use the "Flutter" name in connection with descriptions of the Flutter SDK that would be considered "fair use."
+For example, you may use the "Flutter" name to make truthful factual statements (e.g., "built with the Flutter SDK") or to accurately describe a feature of the Flutter SDK.

-You may use the Flutter trademarks on your personal website, personal blog, or social media account to show your support for the Flutter mobile app SDK, provided you do not use the Flutter trademarks in a way that could confuse people into thinking that your site is an official Google site or that Google has sponsored or endorsed your site.
+You may use the Flutter trademarks on your personal website, personal blog, or social media account to show your support for the Flutter SDK, provided you do not use the Flutter trademarks in a way that could confuse people into thinking that your site is an official Google site or that Google has sponsored or endorsed your site.
 In the case of websites or personal blogs, this means you should not use the Flutter